Chaoses-Ib/Networks/Application/HTTP/Servers/Nginx/README.md

     [Is `server_name` really needed for `default_server`?
 (Nginx) - Server Fault](https://serverfault.com/questions/1062957/is-server-name-really-needed-for-default-server-nginx)
     > The only time NGINX looks at the [`server_name`](http://nginx.org/en/docs/http/ngx_http_core_module.html#server_name) directive and [`listen`](http://nginx.org/en/docs/http/ngx_http_core_module.html#listen)'s `default_server` parameter during processing the configuration is when there is more than one `server` block [`listen`](http://nginx.org/en/docs/http/ngx_http_core_module.html#listen)ing on the same \[`ip_address`:\]`port`.
 (It's also worth pointing out that there can be more than one `default_server` declaration in one config - one per \[`ip_address`:\]`port`.)

+  - Multiple server names are separated by sapces, not commas
   - Blocking default server
     ```nginx
     server {